Chia-Network/bls-signatures/README.md

 The primary build process for this repository is to use GitHub Actions to build binary wheels for MacOS, Linux (x64 and aarch64), and Windows and publish them with a source wheel on PyPi.
-MacOS ARM64 is supported but not automated due to a lack of M1 CI runners.
+MacOS ARM64 is also supported.
 See `.github/workflows/build.yml`.
-CMake uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download [pybind11](https://github.com/pybind/pybind11) for the Python bindings.
+CMake uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html)
+to download [pybind11](https://github.com/pybind/pybind11) for the Python bindings.
 Building